emarcopoulos/the-hole/README.md

 	- Make shadow killer achievement
 	- Death by shadow
 	- Dying a lot achievement
+- Update system for database on index.js
+- water based on percent of health
+- fix bugs with kills

 #####################################
 ## UPDATES ADDED TO THE GAME ########